TechnoSparks/ts-binds/README.md

   - Binding algorithm will also mount other runtimes if Android do not do it automatically
 - New `$obb` variable to ease things in folderlist
   - OBB binding is dealt with the new algorithm
-- If runtime paths are not automatically mounted by Android, ts-binds mount them instead
 - Detection algorithm if legacy mode (for FUSE) should be applied on your device
   - Behaviour can be altered by using the new `mode` parameter for tsbinds.
 Run `tsbinds help` in terminal for more info
 - ts-binds is now licensed with ...
 Unlicensed!
 Read LICENSE file for info